HyperclayJS

 live-sync

-Real-time DOM sync across browsers.
-When one user saves, all connected browsers see the changes instantly.
-Works with Hyperclay Local app as well.
+Real-time DOM sync across browsers via SSE.
+When one user saves, all connected browsers see the changes instantly via HyperMorph.
+Works with Hyperclay Local app.

 Event Attributes